Ales – U.S. Open Beer Championship Categories

 Perceived Malt Aroma & Flavor: Very low to medium-low

-Perceived Hop Aroma & Flavor: Not perceived to very low
+Perceived Hop Aroma & Flavor: Not present to very low

 Perceived Bitterness: Very low

-Fermentation Characteristics: Med-low to med-high fruity and phenolic attributes are hallmarks of this style.
-Phenolic attributes such as clove, nutmeg, smoke and vanilla are present.
+Fermentation Characteristics: Medium-low to medium-high fruity and phenolic attributes are hallmarks of this style.
+Phenolic attributes such as clove, nutmeg, smoke, and vanilla are present.
 Banana ester aroma and flavor should be present at low to medium-high levels.
-No diacetyl should be perceived.
+Diacetyl should not be present.

 Body: Medium to full

-Additional notes: These beers are made with at least 50 percent malted wheat.
-Hefeweizens are very highly carbonated.
+Additional notes: Beers in this style are made with at least 50 percent malted wheat, and are very highly carbonated.
 These beers are typically (though not always) roused during pouring, and when yeast is present, they will have a yeasty flavor and a characteristically fuller mouthfeel.

 Alcohol by Volume: 4.90% – 5.60%